destratified/blog/wp-content/getting backup to work on desktop via PVE.md

 the crontab command above will cycle through and test execution of all of the commands in crontab sequentially, so just keep that in mind.
 I only have this one and a gitea script for updating my repo, so nbd to have it execute them all.

-ill report back later if this is the fix, but with some network debugging and script debugging i should get updated on the script as its processed!
+ill report back later if this is the fix, but with some network debugging and script debugging i should get updated on the script as its processed